 NEW YORK (AP) — Red Lobster says it’s feeling the “Beyonce Bounce.”

-The seafood chain known for its cheddar biscuits says sales surged 33 percent on Sunday from a year ago.
+The seafood chain known for its cheddar biscuits says sales surged 33 percent on Sunday, compared with last year’s Super Bowl Sunday.
 The increase came after the release of “Formation,” in which Beyonce says she took a man to Red Lobster after sex.
-Red Lobster says it’s sure the mention is responsible for at least part of its sales jump.
+It’s hard to imagine hordes of people rushing to Red Lobster after hearing the song, but the chain says it’s sure the mention is responsible for at least part of its sales jump.

-The pop culture spotlight is no doubt a welcome change for Red Lobster, which was sold by Darden Restaurants in July of 2014 after it suffered ongoing declines in sales.
+The pop culture spotlight from Beyonce is nevertheless a welcome change for Red Lobster, which was sold by Darden Restaurants in July of 2014 after it suffered ongoing declines in sales.
 The chain, which is now privately held by investment firm Golden Gate Capital, says it has posted sales gains every quarter since the separation.

 And after the mention by Beyonce, it says it was also a trending topic on Twitter for the first time.